The Horror of a 'Secure Golden Key'

 Threat #2.
 It Protects You From Foreign-government breaches

-As it stands, the NSA, China, Russia: anyone could be inside Apple, Google, and Microsoft, quietly collecting data, building dossiers on anyone in the world, harnessing the system normally used to answer "lawful" warrant requests.
+As it stands: anyone could be inside Apple, Google, and Microsoft, quietly collecting data, building dossiers on anyone in the world, harnessing the system normally used to answer "lawful" warrant requests.
 This is a different kind of risk from what we've seen with Home Depot and Target, because we can't see how often it's happening.

-Even if you trust the U.S. government to act in your best interest (say, by foiling terrorists), do you trust the Russian government?
-Do you trust the Chinese?
+Even if you trust the U.S. government to act in your best interest (say, by foiling terrorists), do you trust all governments?
 If a door is open to one organization, it is open to all.

 Again, this can only be solved with a real, working password that only you know.